dgraph-io/dgraph/contrib/config/backups/nfs/efs-terraform/README.md

 # Amazon Elastic File Services with Terraform

-These [Terraform](https://www.terraform.io/) scripts and modules will create the resources required to create NFS server instance using [Amazon Elastic File Services](https://aws.amazon.com/efs/).
+These [Terraform](https://www.terraform.io/) scripts and modules will create the resources required to support an NFS server instance using [Amazon Elastic File Services](https://aws.amazon.com/efs/).

 This automation script will create the following resources: